 ANDREW LOGAN.
 BRITISH ARTIST.

-❚ AS FONT OF THE 20th-CENTURY AVANT GARDE, the subversive tastemaker Marcel Duchamp (above) kick-started conceptualism in 1917 by exhibiting a ceramic urinal he titled Fountain.
+◼ AS FONT OF THE 20th-CENTURY AVANT GARDE, the subversive tastemaker Marcel Duchamp (above) kick-started conceptualism in 1917 by exhibiting a ceramic urinal he titled Fountain.
 Recently 500 experts voted his readymade the most influential artwork of the 20th century.
 In the video above Joan Bakewell interviews him in 1966, two years before he died.
+His spoken English is eloquent.
 Below, Robert Hughes gathered several Duchamp interviews in The Mechanical Paradise, episode one of his landmark TV epic, The Shock of the New (1980).

 Here on June 23, 1916, Hugo Ball created “verses without words” dressed in a cubist cardboard suit – as the inscription says (above): „Verse ohne Wörter“ in kubistischem Kostüm.
 The text of one of his “sound poems” titled Karawane was placed on music stands.
 His performance began “slowly and solemnly” but soon became a chant reminiscent of the Catholic liturgy as it climaxed: “Blago Bung Blago Bung Bosso Fataka!”
 With sound poems he hoped to do away with “the language devastated and made impossible by journalism”.